 - Open a notepad, copy the codes below and paste it there.

 @echo off echo. echo Purging the print queue... net stop Spooler echo Deleting all print jobs... ping localhost -n 4 > nul del /q %SystemRoot%\system32\spool\printers\*.* net start Spooler echo Done! ping localhost -n 4 > nul

 - Go to the Script file, right click it and run as administrator.
 It will stop print spooler, delete print jobs and restart print spooler.

 - Try to print again.

-You can also download the script here, extract the file and run as administrator.
+You can also download the script here, extract the file and run it as administrator.

-If have successfully cleared the print queue and able to print again, leave your comments below and share this post.
+If you have successfully cleared the print queue and been able to print again, leave your comments below and share this post.